amitsaha/amitsaha.github.io/content/compilation-interpretation-c-python.rst

-:Tittle: Compilation and Interpretation in C and CPython
+:Title: Compilation and Interpretation in C and CPython
 :Date: 2018-01-05 11:00
 :Category: python